-1. In the Tools toolbar, select the 🔛 Transform tool.
+1. In the Tools toolbar, select the Transform tool.

-You can also make transformations over several keyframes using the \Leftrightarrow Translate, Rotate, \square Scale, \square Skew or Maintain Size tools, which can be selected in the Advanced Animation toolbar.
+You can also make transformations over several keyframes using the \Leftrightarrow Translate, \bigcirc Rotate, \bigcirc Scale, \bigcirc Skew or a Maintain Size tools, which can be selected in the Advanced Animation toolbar.